alexthecat123/LisaSourceCompilation/README.md

 - 7/25/2025 - Updated ```lisa_serial_transfer.py``` to use a larger buffer size, the -KEYBOARD instead of -CONSOLE, and a bunch of other tweaks.
 This has increased performance by a factor of two!
 Updated the disk image and ```ALEX/TRANSFER.TEXT``` accordingly too.
 - 7/26/2025 - Updated ```lisa_serial_transfer.py``` to use my custom ```ALEX-RECEIVE.TEXT``` program to transfer files while preserving the high bit (and thus special characters).
 Also added ```patch_files.py```, a script that automatically patches all the source files that need modifications.
 These changes eliminate all the manual work needed to prepare the code for compilation.
 Updated the disk image accordingly.
 - 7/27/2025 - Fixed a bug in ```ALEX-RECEIVE.TEXT``` where transfers would occasionally end prematurely during large multi-file operations.
 Also added status output on the Lisa's display during the transfer.
 Updated the disk image accordingly.
-- 7/29/2025 - Updated the build scripts (and disk image) to correct a few mistakes that were in the initial set.
-Also updated ```patch_files.py``` to correct a mistake or two and to patch LisaGuide.
+- 8/1/2025 - Updated the build scripts (and disk image) to correct several mistakes that were in the initial set.
+Also updated ```patch_files.py``` to correct some mistakes and to patch LisaGuide.